457 Visa Insurance for Temporary Relocation to Australia

 - emergency department fees that lead to an admission;

-Note: for the purpose of clarity this includes all admitted treatments covered by the Medicare Benefit Schedule.
+Note: for the purpose of clarity this includes all admitted treatments covered by the Medicare Benefits Schedule.

 b) Surgically implanted prostheses – no gap prostheses and gap permitted prostheses as listed in the Private Health Insurance (Prostheses) Rules 2007: Benefit at least equal to 100% of minimum benefit amount listed.